Estimate Time3 min

 What does a real estate agent do?

-When you’re selling your house, your real estate agent, also called a Realtor, is like your personal consultant, advising you on everything from pricing and staging your home to negotiating with buyers.
+When you’re selling your house, your real estate agent, is like your personal consultant, advising you on everything from pricing and staging your home to negotiating with buyers.
 While hiring a real estate agent isn’t required when selling your home, the experience, expertise, and resources they bring may be well worth their commission.

 • Referrals.
 Realtors can usually connect you with specialists and tradespeople to help with the sale process.
 These can include staging professionals, cleaning services, fix-it/repair services, painters, landscapers, photographers, storage facilities, and more.